 3wcws_logo

 The 1st World Conference of Women’s Shelters was held in Canada in 2008.
 It was the first time advocates around the world came together to network, to share proven innovations, and to learn from international experts and each other.
 Out of that conference, the Global Network of Women’s Shelters (GNWS) was created.
-Since its creation, regional networks of women’s shelters were created in Africa and Asia, connecting shelters and advocates.
+Since its creation, regional networks of women’s shelters have been created in Africa and Asia, connecting shelters and advocates.

-The 124 sessions were complimented by appearances of keynote speakers, including HRH Princess Mary of Denmark; former U.S. President Bill Clinton; Reese Witherspoon; U.S. Congresswoman Donna Edwards (D-MD); U.S. Ambassador at Large on Global Women’s Issues, Melanne Verveer; Senior Advisor to the U.S President, Valerie Jarett; and White House Advisor on Violence Against Women, Lynn Rosenthal.
+The 124 sessions were complemented by appearances of keynote speakers, including HRH Princess Mary of Denmark; former U.S. President Bill Clinton; Reese Witherspoon; U.S. Congresswoman Donna Edwards (D-MD); U.S. Ambassador at Large on Global Women’s Issues, Melanne Verveer; Senior Advisor to the U.S President, Valerie Jarrett; and White House Advisor on Violence Against Women, Lynn Rosenthal.
 Gloria Gaynor closed out the conference with a spectacular performance, singing her empowering anthem “I Will Survive.”

 “Today is Human Rights Day – a time to recognize that women facing violence cannot exercise their rights in any sphere,” said Gandy.
 “The 3rd World Conference will help us build on our global momentum to free our world of gender-based violence.”